6pac/OpenDictionary/MediaReview.md

 Created: June 2021
 Contact: Ben McIntyre email.ben.mcintyre@gmail.com

+You are welcome to submit comments and corrections.
+Please submit any new information in writing as per format below, so it can just be added.
+If you are familiar with GitHub workflows, you can fork this repository, edit it and submit a pull request.

 | Organisation       | Product    | Type | Notes |
 | -------------           | -------------  | ---- | --------                       |
 |  SIL           |   Summer Intitute of Linguistics (SIL) |  |  SIL have  nothing less than breathtaking [range of tools](https://software.sil.org/products/), and have produced all the major standard linguistic tools.
 Font/script support, audio cataloguing support, advice and support for language work, it's all there.
 See below for specific lexographic tools. |